 The ability to analyse large volumes of data using techniques such as text analytics, natural language processing and machine learning provides new insights into data sources that were formerly untapped.
 AI-driven analytics allows brands to make faster and more informed decisions than previously possible, on an unprecedented scale.
 It allows them to identify patterns, surface potential illegal traders, and start to tackle the problem in a meaningful way.

-Action by e-commerce and social media platforms has been slow to deal with the proliferation of fake goods being marketed through their sites.
+Until the Digital Services Act (link to our guide/article) comes into force, the onus on brands to have to adopt brand protection strategies to address the problem by executing takedowns and pursuing offenders offline.
 This puts the onus on brands to have to adopt brand protection strategies to address the problem by executing takedowns and pursuing offenders offline.
 However, for popular brands with tens of thousands of daily posts on social media, marketplaces and e-commerce platforms, manually reviewing these posts for brand infringements is an impossibly mammoth task.
 Online and offline teams try to trace the steps between the manufacturer, distributor and supplier to join the dots and cut the counterfeiter off at source.
 According to Phil Lewis, Director General of the Anti-Counterfeiting Group (ACG), the scale of the problem makes this an impractical undertaking without the use of technology.